Top Airline Experiences from First to Business Class Lounges.

 We are determined to help you fall in love with airports again.
 They are commonly chaotic and stressful; invoking a reflex within passengers that usually goes against our natural travel-loving nature.
 With the help of our guide to five-star exclusive airline lounges, we will make sure you know where to go for a relaxing experience filled with delicious food, showers, and sometimes even a movie theater.

 Between security checkpoints, taking shoes off, and fumbling through papers: air travel is stressful.
 Here are the top 5 First Class and Business Airline Lounges around the world that will help you take the edge off.
 From expedited security to door-to-door boarding services, it helps to have connections.
-Not to mention that these lounges provide you with fine dining experiences and bars worthy of any world traveler.
+Not to mention that these lounges provide you with all travel accessories, fine dining experiences, and bars worthy of any world traveler.

 The easiest way to gain access to airport lounges is to buy either First or Business class airline tickets.
 Be aware that sometimes there are different lounges for varying ticket levels, and therefore a business class ticket will still not get you into the first class lounge.

 Some airlines will let an economy passenger pay a fee to use the lounge.
 Another option to be an awards member.
 Commonly high-level members of either travel credit cards or airline mile clubs will be awarded access to international lounges.

 Cathay Pacific Lounges within Hong Kong International Airport

 Boasting seven different lounges throughout the terminals, Cathay Pacific is determined to keep you near your gate for easier mobility.
 The Wing is their flagship lounge open to both first and business class passengers.
 However, the first class lounge does include a separate, secluded area with a dedicated sit-down restaurant and servers ready to cater to your ever need.
 The Haven Restaurant offers an a la carte menu, including wine pairings, and be sure not to skip the Champaign bar.